executebig/www/content/team/mingjie.md

 Washington D.C. area.
 He has mentored countless student leaders across the nation in the past few years, helping them start their own events.
-He is deeply committed to creating opportunities for less privileged computer science students, and also works with [CodeDay](https://codeday.org) and [Cal Hacks](https://calhacks.io).
+He is deeply committed to creating opportunities for less privileged computer science students, and he also works with [CodeDay](https://codeday.org) and [Cal Hacks](https://calhacks.io).